 Once the user is logged in, they will be redirected to the home page where they can keep track of all the new recipes, food items and equipment reviews.

-This page will also have a search option that will let the user search for food items, recipes and equipment reviews by entering keywords.
+This page will also have a search option that will let the user search for food items, recipes and equipment reviews by entering keywords or by scanning a bar code.

+If a user is not satisfied with the search results, they can create a new entry.

+New entries can only be made following a search to discourage duplication

 Profile Page